uncw-library/vivo-docker2/README.md

 This project creates two dockerized containers,
 - `vivo-vivo` The vivo instance
-- `vivo-solr` A standalone solr instance, based on a solr docker image And three docker mounted volumes,
+- `vivo-solr` A standalone solr instance, based on a solr docker image

+And three docker mounted volumes:
 - `solr-data`
 - `tdbModels`
 - `tdbContentModels`